4d/docs/docs/ViewPro/method-list.md

 This command removes rows from the *tableName* table, NOT from the sheet.
 The total number of rows of the sheet is not impacted by the command.
 Data present below the table (if any) are automatically moved up according to the number of removed rows.

-If the *tableName* table is bound to a collection, the command removes element(s) from the collection.
+If the *tableName* table is bound to a [data context](#vp-set-data-context), the command removes element(s) from the collection.

 If *tableName* does not exist, nothing happens.

 #### Example

-To remove two rows from 3rd row of the "dataContext" table:
+To remove two rows from 3rd row of the "dataTable" table:

 ```4d
-VP REMOVE TABLE ROWS("ViewProArea"; "dataContext"; 3; 2)
+VP REMOVE TABLE ROWS("ViewProArea"; "dataTable"; 3; 2)
 ```

 #### See also